80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of something falling or dropped into water

-Example sentence The fish dived into the river with a plop.
+Example in a sentence The fish dived into the river with a plop.

 54. Purr